Widdershin/autoposter/README.rst

 A webapp to automatically post Reddit threads daily or weekly.

-**I am no longer working on autposter as /u/Deimorz's Automoderator has [updated to include this functionality.](http://www.reddit.com/r/AutoModerator/comments/1z7rlu/now_available_for_testing_wikiconfigurable/)**
+I am no longer working on autposter as /u/Deimorz's Automoderator has updated to include this functionality_.

 Quickstart